Tamiro2019/Business-and-Weather/README.md

 The yb50.csv file stores basic business information.
 The ts50.csv stores time series data for check-in counts and weather indicators (temperature, precipitation, and wind-speed).

+## Launch

+To use the app online visit [https://business-and-weather.herokuapp.com](https://business-and-weather.herokuapp.com).

+To run the code directly instead, you may fork and download this repository.
+Setup an environment in accordance with __requirements.txt__, and you should be able to run the app.py directly (or app_notebook.ipybn with jupyter).